murraycoding/Python-Game/README.md

 ### October 15, 2020
 Wave enemy is complete.
 The enemy will move in a wave pattern with a random speed and wave height.
 Eventually this type of enemy will take multiple hits to kill but for now it is still just a one hit kill.
 The enemy health update will come as a separate update to effect all enemies.

+### October 16, 2020
+ZigZag enemy was added to the game.
+This is the last planned enemy type.
+Now, the logic comes about what enemy will come and how often it will show up.